charlie-wong/coding-style/lua/Strings.rst

     local fullName = 'Bob ' .. self.lastName

-- Strings longer than 100 characters should be written across multiple lines using **concatenation**.
+Strings longer than 80 characters should be written across multiple lines using **concatenation**.

 .. code-block:: lua

-    -- good, more readable
+    -- good, readable
-    local errorMessage = 'This is a super long '        ..
+    local errorMessage = 'This is a super long '
-                         'error message line.
-This is ' ..
+                         .. 'error message line.
+This is '
-                         'a super long error message line.'
+                         .. 'a super long error message line.'

-    -- good, more readable
+    -- good, readable
-    local errorMessage =
-        'This is a super long '        ..
+    local errorMessage = 'This is a super long '
-        'error message line.
-This is ' ..
+        .. 'error message line.
+This is '
-        'a super long error message line.'
+        .. 'a super long error message line.'

-    -- bad
+    -- good, readable
     local errorMessage = [[This is a super long error that was thrown because of Batman.
     When you stop to think about
     how Batman had anything to do
     with this, you would get nowhere
     fast.]]

+    -- bad
+    local errorMessage = 'This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'